Local Studies and Maritime Collections

 Isle of Wight Local Studies

 If you have an interest in local history then you might like to visit the Local Studies Collection.
 The Collection includes books, newspapers, journals, parish magazines, trade directories and electoral registers and is constantly growing as new items are published.
-Most of the Collection is held at Library Headquarters near Cowes but some items are in the County Record Office in Newport.
+Some of the collection is held at Library HQ, Lord Louis Library, Orchard St, Newport PO30 1LL while other material is in the County Record Office in Newport.

 Tel: 01983 823821 or e-mail: firstname.lastname@example.org

 An appointment is recommended so please telephone or e-mail before your visit.
 Opening hours - 10am to 4pm Monday-Friday

 Cowes Library, Beckford Road, Cowes, IW PO31 7SG

 Cowes Maritime Collection contains an extensive array of books and journals on all aspects of yachting and boating from the earliest days of yachting through the time of the gracious ‘J’ class to the present.
 The collection covers the many facets of marine activities, including boat maintenance, knots, meteorology, deep water cruising, dinghy sailing, windsurfing, power boats and offshore racing.
 The Collection is available during normal library opening hours.